Danelectro: Danelectro Dano Pro

-The Danelectro Dano Pro is an electric guitar made by Danelectro in 1963 and 1964, reissued in 2007 and again in 2012.
-The original was a 3/4 scale guitar with a single lipstick tube pickup.
-The reissue features two, rather than one pickup.
+The Danelectro Dano Pro is a beginner electric guitar made by Danelectro in 1963 and 1964; it was reissued in 2007 and again in 2012.
+The original was a 3/4-scale guitar with a single lipstick tube pickup.
+The reissue features two pickups rather than one.

 Effects pedals

 The FAB series of guitar effect pedals is a budget range of pedals made by the Danelectro company that are manufactured in China.
-The series was launched in 2005 with the release of the FAB Distortion, FAB Overdrive and the FAB Metal pedals.
+The series was launched in 2005 with the release of the FAB Distortion, FAB Overdrive, and FAB Metal pedals.
 Currently, eight pedals share the same distinctive injection moulded plastic casing and blue LED light.
-Each has a mains power DC9 socket, or can be powered by a 9 volt battery.
-They market eight pedals lines: original effects, FAB effects, mini effects, vintage effects, Wasabi effects, Paisley effects, Cool Cat effects and other miscellaneous effects.
-All run on 9 volt batteries or power adapters.
+Each has a mains power DC9 socket or can be powered by a nine-volt battery.
+They market eight pedals lines: original effects, FAB effects, mini effects, vintage effects, Wasabi effects, Paisley effects, Cool Cat effects, and other miscellaneous effects.
+All run on nine-volt batteries or power adapters.
 The original effects featured metal enclosures and FET switching.
 Cool Cat models were designed with metal enclosures and true-bypass switching.
-Danelectro began rolling out Cool Cat V2 pedals, featuring extra 'under the hood' features.
+Danelectro began rolling out Cool Cat V2 pedals, featuring extra "under the hood" features.
 Mini effects pedals are smaller, compact pedals with effects resembling those of the original effects and the FAB effects.
 Vintage effects include the large, rectangular Spring King and Reel Echo effect pedals.
 The discontinued Paisley series featured paisley-patterned drive effects in original style enclosures.
 The Wasabi series features large, futuristic-looking metal enclosures.
-FAB effects are the cheapest of the bunch, and feature plastic enclosures somewhat larger than the Mini effects series.
+FAB effects are the cheapest of the brand's lineup and feature plastic enclosures somewhat larger than the Mini effects series.

 In 2006, Danelectro sold a carrying case that holds up to five mini effects.
 When the player is ready to play, the top could be removed and the bottom acts as a pedals board.
-It was shortly been discontinued.
-Not long after, another carrying case was developed to fit five FAB or Cool Cat pedals, as well as serve in the pedal board function as well.
+It was shortly discontinued.
+Not long after, another carrying case was developed to fit five FAB or Cool Cat pedals as well as serve as a pedal board.

 Despite the advantages of the mini effects, FAB effects are more common.
 The Mini effects are less expensive, but the plastic construction makes them fragile.